-To own a property in the Restricted Zone a trust, called a ‘Fideicomiso’ could be set up, with the foreigner as the beneficiary.
+To own a property in the Restricted Zone, a trust called a ‘Fideicomiso’ can be set up, with the foreigner as the beneficiary.

 Another way to own a property in the restricted Zone is by creating a Mexican Corporation.

 In an attempt to avoid some of the problems Mexico had to deal with in the past with regard to its territorial rights, the 1917 Mexican Constitution enacted restrictions on property ownership by foreigners.
 Basically the law declared that the Mexican nation has original ownership to all land and water in Mexico, as well as minerals, salts, ore deposits, natural gas and oil, but that such ownership may be assigned to individuals.

 The Mexican Constitution prohibits direct ownership of real estate by foreigners in what has come to be known as the “restricted zone”.
 The restricted zone encompasses all land located within 100 kilometers (about 62 miles) of any Mexican border, and 50 kilometers (about 31miles) of any Mexican coastline.
 However, in order to permit foreign investment in these areas, the Mexican government created the “fideicomiso”, which can be roughly translated as a real estate trust.
 Essentially, this type of trust is similar to trusts set up in the United States, but in this case a Mexican bank must be designated as the trustee, and, as such, has title to the property and is the owner of record.
 The Mexican Government created the “fideicomiso” to reconcile the problems involved in developing the restricted zone and to attract foreign capital.
 This enabled foreigners, as beneficiaries of the trusts, to enjoy unrestricted use of land located in the restricted zone.